 But there are some that will actually “burn” in full sun and appreciate some shade.
-Not full shade, mind you, but part shade.

-Some rose producers say roses with the most flowers prefer to be in the shade….
-Like the new shrub roses, some floribundas and polyantha like The Fairy Rose below.
+Some rose producers say roses with the most flowers prefer to have some shade….
+Like the new shrub roses, some floribundas and polyantha like "The Fairy" Rose below.

-Please note: I use the Canadian zonal numbers which tends to be one zone lower than the USDA zones - example, USDA zone 4 is generally zone 3 in Canada)
+Please note: I use the Canadian zonal numbers which can be a zone lower than the USDA zones - example, USDA zone 4 is generally zone 3 in Canada)

 The new "Modern" roses, or "Garden" roses are very disease resistant, easy to care for, and better still, they just keep blooming.

 My little rose bed beside the drive gets pounded with ice and snow from the plough, the puppies and humans.
 And yet, the roses keep blooming !

-One example of a shrub rose is ‘The Fairy’, (a polyantha = many blooms).
+One lovely shrub rose is ‘The Fairy’, (a polyantha = many blooms).
 It blooms from early summer to late fall with hundreds of small blooms gracing its stems.

-But now back to growing roses in the shade.
+Back to growing roses in the shade.

 Both floribundas and shrub roses are prolific bloomers so given some partial shade, they may not be quite as prolific, but they will be much more content.
 Especially white roses, or the pale cream ones that tend to look washed out in full sun.
-They will show off more with some shade...better for photos too.

 Here are some roses that do not mind some dappled sunlight or even a bit of shade:

 "Docteur Jamain” (below) is a David Austin, old rose climber and a perpetual bloomer in a deep burgundy with a gorgeous scent but "he" does burn in too much sun.
 Perhaps he would do better on a wall that faces north.
-This was one of Vita Sackville-West’s favourites.

 Photo credit: David Austin Roses